dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 Disabling a toggle means disabling all its versions.
 When a toggle is disabled, you will get the functionality that you would have got before the toggle existed.
-Therefore, a version number cannot be given when disabling a toggle.
+A version number cannot be given when disabling a toggle, because it would not be obvious what this would mean (disable all versions or only the specified version).

 ## Response Header